UC Merced Golden Bobcats

-The UC Merced Golden Bobcats are the intercollegiate athletics teams that represent the University of California, Merced (UCM), located in Merced, California, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) since the 2011–12 academic year.
+The UC Merced Bobcats are the intercollegiate athletics teams that represent the University of California, Merced (UCM), located in Merced, California, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) since the 2011–12 academic year.

-The University plans to join and compete at the NCAA Division II level as part of the California Collegiate Athletic Association (CCAA).
+In November 2023, UC Merced was invited to join the California Collegiate Athletic Association (CCAA), and were approved by the NCAA to join the NCAA Division II level.
+They began play and reclassification in the fall of 2025.

 History

 On April 19, 2011, the NAIA made UC Merced one of four new members to join the organization.
-On May 6, 2011, the Golden Bobcats were made official members of the CalPac.
+On May 6, 2011, the Bobcats were made official members of the CalPac.
 The school colors are royal blue and gold.